jzamarioli/RedisSamples/README.md

 <br />
 Note: Redis isn't officially supported on Windows.
 <br />
-To get always the last version of Redis, use Docker instead.
+To get always the latest version of Redis, use Docker instead.
 <br />
 <br />
 For further documentation please visit the <a href="https://redis.io/">Redis Official website</a>